edumi8/edumi8/README.md

 - 👋 Hi, I’m Eduardo Sousa (@edumi8)
-- 👀 I’m interested in Software Design and Infrastructure
+- 👀 I’m interested in Software Design and DevOps.
 - 🌱 I’m currently working as Sofware Engineer (Full-Stack Dev, mainly focused on Java and JavaScript) and taking my Masters Degree on System Administration, my main goal is to work as a DevOps Engineer.
 - 📫 How to reach me:
   - email: eduardoapsoua@gmail.com